fauzimaulanaid/MovieCatalogue/README.md

 - Mockito (Unit Testing)
 - Espresso (Instrumentation Testing)

-Version 1.0 was created for submission Belajar Android Jetpack Pro Class at Dicoding.
+Version 1.0 was created for submission in Belajar Android Jetpack Pro Class at Dicoding.

 Version 2.0 Built with:
 - MVVM